blog-dovydasvenckus/blog/_posts/2017-07-23-rdbms-table-size-measurment.md

 image: /assets/images/common/thumbnails/rdbms.png
 ---

-In relational database systems we store large amounts of data.
+In relational database systems, we store large amounts of data.
-Ability to find biggest tables in a database is quite useful, when you are searching where your precious disk space is being used.
+Ability to find biggest tables in a database is quite useful when you are searching where your precious disk space is being used.

-In this blog post I'll show how to list biggest tables in MariaDB and PostgreSQL.
+In this blog post, I'll show how to list biggest tables in MariaDB and PostgreSQL.

 ## MariaDB/MySQL
 In MySQL and MariaDB information about table size is stored in table **TABLES**